 Punk and Disorderly

 It was about then that the boys jumped up and swung into action.
 One account says that "[a]fter the band finished ripping all the posters off the walls [Krist] heaved a tamale at Kurt and [their old pal, and guitarist/vocalist with Earth] Dylan Carlson.
 Kurt remembers retaliating with a salvo of guacamole ...
 Soon food was flying everywhere, with no regard for the industry geeks whose suits were getting splattered" (Azzerad, 192).

 Within days Nirvana set out on the autumn Nevermind tour, one that saw the band reaping rave reviews while the album captured the ears of the world, their singles rocketed onto radio, their videos onto MTV, and the bandmates' life trajectories were forever transformed.
-For its part, the immortal Nevermind would shock the music industry by selling 2 million copies before the end of the year, and go on to be recognized as one of the greatest, and best-selling, rock 'n' roll albums of all time.
+For its part, Nevermind would shock the music industry by selling 2 million copies before the end of the year, and go on to be recognized as one of the greatest, and best-selling, rock 'n' roll albums of all time.